alex-emery/release-notes/README.md

 ## Usage
 - copy .env.sample to .env and fill in the email and jira token
-- `go run main.go pr --private-key=/path/to/ssh/privatekey --source=main --target=yourbranch`
+- `go run main.go pr --private-key=/path/to/ssh/privatekey --path=path/to/k8s-engine --target=yourbranch`
 - hopefully get some release notes in `release-notes.md`